nerdschoolbergen/git/exercises/exercise-3.md

 Open the file in the default merge tool, KDiff3

-:pencil: Type `git mergetool todo.txt` into your terminal.
+- Type `git mergetool todo.txt` into your terminal.

 A program with 3 windows should pop up and the terminal window is locked until we have exited and closed the KDiff3 process.